 Reservation factor system plays a crucial role in seat allocation through counselling.
 Read the article to know more about the reservation system in NEET PG 2025 and how it will change the dynamics of admission.

 NEET PG reservation is the quota rule which will be applied while allocating seats through NEET PG 2025 counselling.
-Candidates of both reserved and unreserved categories will be allocated seats as per the existing rule and regulations of NEET PG reservation system.
+Candidates of both reserved and unreserved categories will be allocated seats according to existing rule and regulations of NEET PG reservation system.
 The reservation system for NEET PG 2025 exam will be applicable during the counselling process and candidates will have to submit relevant proof to avail it.
 On January 29, 2025, the Supreme Court had termed domicile based reservation in NEET PG for post graduate medical courses unconstitutional.
 In a landmark judgement, the Apex Court said domicile based reservation in NEET PG violates article 14 of constitution.

 Also Read: NEET PG Counselling Registration and Choice Filling: Check dates and the process

-As per the rule (Came into existence in 2021), OBC candidates will get 27 per cent reservation and EWS to get 10 per cent reservation in 50 per cent All India Seats in NEET PG admission.
+According to rule (Came into existence in 2021), OBC candidates will get 27 per cent reservation and EWS to get 10 per cent reservation in 50 per cent All India Seats in NEET PG admission.

 - Revised NEET PG reservation system for 50 per cent AIQ seats